BearHead Photography Bird Pictures

 A White Look

 Golden eagles are majestic birds.
 They are large birds and true hunters, flying up to 60 mph after their prey.
-Seeing something out the corner of its eye the eagle turned quickly and headed off in the other direction.
-Edition of 40.
+This eagle spotted a target, and took off from its rock perch.

 Northern haw owls are a spectacular owl.
 All owls are cool, but the look of the northern haw owl I really like.
 Normally they are far away and it's hard to see any detail from a distance on them.
 Getting to be so up close for over five minutes and really enjoy this owl as he bobbed his head and curiously studied me made my trip.

 Finding owls is never an easy task.
 Fortunately, on this day this owl was sitting right on the top of this smaller pine tree.
 With some distant mountains behind it, this owl had a great view of its territory.

 Flying high above the ground and looking for food, this eagle had an interesting look.
 When flying around it was as if it could not tell what something on the ground was.
 This is unusual for an eagle because they have such great eye sight.